National Register Listings in Onondaga County, New York

 Onondaga County Timeline

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Onondaga County, New York.
+This timeline provides a concise overview of the key events in the history of Onondaga County, New York.

 - 1600s - The area that would become Onondaga County is home to the Onondaga Nation, one of the six nations of the Haudenosaunee, or Iroquois Confederacy.